Ankur-singh/Ankur-singh.github.io/_posts/2020-08-28-Lessons-learned-from-global-wheat-detection-competition.md

 description: Everything that goes into winning a medal (bronze) in Kaggle competition.
 Data augmentation, reading research papers, writing good and modular code for faster experimentation, and much more.
 ---

 I spent my last month (July 2020) working on Global Wheat Detection competition hosted on Kaggle.
 I love computer vision and the dataset was small (~615 MB).

+#### About the competition
+In this competition, the task was to detect wheat heads from outdoor images of wheat plants, including wheat datasets from around the globe.
+However, accurate wheat head detection in outdoor field images can be visually challenging.
+There is often overlap of dense wheat plants, and the wind can blur the photographs.
+Both make it difficult to identify single heads.
+Additionally, appearances vary due to maturity, color, genotype, and head orientation.
+Finally, because wheat is grown worldwide, different varieties, planting densities, patterns, and field conditions must be considered.
+Models developed for wheat phenotyping need to generalize between different growing environments.

+You can read more [about the competition](https://www.kaggle.com/c/global-wheat-detection/) on Kaggle.

+---

 The very first thing that I do when participating in a Kaggle competition is to look for a starter notebook.
 Often the selection is based on the time required to get it up and running locally.
 So once I find a good notebook, I try to recreate it.
 Simply download it, install the dependencies, update the paths and then `Run All`.
 For this competition, I started with this notebook.

 These models can take a couple of hours to train.
 So, you have a lot of time to learn and explore once you get your starter notebook running locally.